jirib/notes/README.md

 - paging: refers to a mechanism originally added to UNIX BSD variants, and to copying in/out one or more pages of the address space.
-- page cache: data in memory for read file to avoid expensive disk access on the subsequent reads; relates to _disk buffering_, and used to be called _buffer cache_.
+- page cache: data in memory for read file to avoid expensive disk access on the subsequent reads; relates to _disk buffering.
+Since 2.4.10 the _buffer cache_ (the contents of the blocks accessed by the VFS) does not really exit anymore; _block buffers_ are stored as _buffer pages_ in the page cache.
 This also works for _writes_
 - dirty page: a page in cache that has been changed in memory and needs to be written back to disk, `kdmflush` treads periodically writes dirty pages to the underlying storage device.